docker/docs/desktop/hardened-desktop/settings-management/configure.md

     >
     > It is assumed that you have the ability to push the `admin-settings.json` settings file to the locations specified above through a device management software such as [Jamf](https://www.jamf.com/lp/en-gb/apple-mobile-device-management-mdm-jamf-shared/?attr=google_ads-brand-search-shared&gclid=CjwKCAjw1ICZBhAzEiwAFfvFhEXjayUAi8FHHv1JJitFPb47C_q_RCySTmF86twF1qJc_6GST-YDmhoCuJsQAvD_BwE).

-### Step two: Configure the admin controls you want to lock in
+### Step two: Configure the settings you want to lock in

 >**Note**
 >